Kiowa: Language

-Additionally, Kiowa were one of the numerous nations across the US, Canada and Mexico that spoke Plains Sign Talk.
+Additionally, Kiowa were one of the numerous nations across the U.S., Canada, and Mexico that spoke Plains Sign Talk.
 Originally a trade language, it became a language in its own right that remained in use across North America.

 Government

 The Kiowa Indian Tribe of Oklahoma is headquartered in Carnegie, Oklahoma.
 Their tribal jurisdictional area includes Caddo, Comanche, Cotton, Jackson, Kiowa, Tillman, Greer and Harmon Counties.
-Enrollment in the tribe requires a minimum blood quantum of ¼ Kiowa descent.
+Enrollment in the tribe requires a minimum blood quantum of one-quarter Kiowa descent.